profgrace/rendezvous/README.md

-# rendezvous
+# Rendezvous

 Rendezvous enables people within 1KM to meet and interact in real life.

 ----------------------------- Work in Progress ------------------------------

-Demo Link: rendezvous.techiegrace.com
+Demo Link:
+# rendezvous.techiegrace.com

-For best styling results, please view on an actual mobile device.
+# For best styling results, please view on an actual mobile device.

 Already Implemented Features